tasmota/docs/docs/Scripting-Language.md

   `i:vname`
   specifies auto increment counters if =0 (in seconds)
   `g:vname`
-  specifies global variable which is linked to all gloabl variables with the same defintion on all devices in the homenet. when a variable is updated in one device it is instantly updated in all other devices. if a section >G exists it is executed when a variable is updated from another device
+  specifies global variable which is linked to all global variables with the same defintion on all devices in the homenet. when a variable is updated in one device it is instantly updated in all other devices. if a section >G exists it is executed when a variable is updated from another device (this is done via UDP-multicast, so not always reliable)
   `m:vname`
    specifies a median filter variable with 5 entries (for elimination of outliers)
   `M:vname`